SABAA TEAM SUPER FINAL 2019 RULES

 - For the safety of all competitors, all boats must be equipped with an approved type of operable ignition kill switch and lanyard.

-- Fishing boats that are 14 feet or more in length may be used, during the tournament.
+- Fishing boats that are 4 meters or more in length may be used, during the tournament.

 - Every boat must have all required SAMSA safety equipment and a functional bilge pump.